 MAKINEN is taking part in Finland’s goal to be carbon neutral by 2035

 Climate Action is our key focus area.
 For the current financial year, we will calculate our carbon footprint for the first time following the Greenhouse Gas (GHG) Protocol, and the results will be reported in the Sustainability Report this fall.
 We are working toward becoming carbon-neutral by 2028, within GHG protocol Scopes 1 & 2, and establishing the baseline for planning further emission reduction targets in Scope 3, including the upstream and downstream activities such as logistics, flights, and packaging materials.
 This is called a carbon roadmap, on which we will set various measures on a timeline to reduce our carbon emissions.

 Supporting major cruise lines and shipyards in their sustainability actions

 MAKINEN is leading the way towards a more sustainable cruise industry and is eager to support major cruise lines and shipyards in their sustainability efforts.
 This includes not only the long-term goals in waste and emission reduction but also offering a selection of sustainable materials, furniture, and solutions for all marine interiors projects.
 Also, MAKINEN Lean project execution and production methods represent sustainability at the highest possible level, eliminating all waste of time and resources.

 Makinen’s operational sustainability work is led by our Sustainability Steering Group (SSG), which includes members from our units and Project HR, Sourcing, and Logistics function.
 MAKINEN SSG is chaired by Ms. Kirsi Orava, VP, Brand Management and Sustainability.

-Source, learn and network with Cruise Ship Interiors Expo America.
+Source, learn and network with Cruise Ship Interiors Design Expo Americas.
 Find out all about the next event here.